H. R. Giger: Recognition

 Giger was awarded the Inkpot Award in 1979.

 In addition to his awards, Giger was recognized by a variety of festivals and institutions.
 On the one year anniversary of his death, the Museum of Arts and Design in New York City staged the series The Unseen Cinema of HR Giger in May 2015.

+Since 2018, Neuchâtel International Fantastic Film Festival has presented the H.R.
+Giger Narcisse Award for Best Feature Film.
+The award trophy was designed by H.R.
+Giger.
+The image of the Narcisse award has become the festival’s logo.

 Dark Star: H. R. Giger's World, a biographical documentary by Belinda Sallin, debuted 27 September 2014 in Zurich, Switzerland.

 In July 2018, the asteroid 109712 Giger was named in his memory.